rbeerwerth/BornAgain-website/content/documentation/examples/polarized-reflectometry/polarized-spin-flip/index.md

                 0)
 {{< /highlight >}}

-In addition to the non-spin-flip channels, we simulate the Spin-Flip (up-down and down-up) channels with the following function calls
+In addition to the non-spin-flip channels, we simulate the spin-flip channels (up-down and down-up) with the following function calls

 {{< highlight python>}}